-It’s normal for erectile dysfunction, or ED, to become more common with age.
-In fact, research shows that men in their 40s have a 40 percent chance of experiencing ED, with the prevalence of ED increasing by 10 percent with each additional decade.
+Let’s face it: It’s common for older men to deal with erectile dysfunction (ED).
+According to one study, men in their 40s have a 40 percent chance of experiencing ED, and the rate increases by 10 percent each decade.

 Chronic kidney disease